All Episodes

 Time Text

-Welcome to the Rush Limbaugh program and uh yes from San Diego from our forward operating base San Diego, the FOB of the EIB, talking a little bit, and we're waiting for the vote right now, the vote uh in the House of Representatives as to whether to grant so-called TPA or trade promotion authority to President Obama,
+And yes, from San Diego, from our forward operating base, San Diego, the FOB of the EIB, talking a little bit, and we're waiting for the vote right now, the vote in the House of Representatives as to whether to grant so-called TPA or trade promotion authority to President Obama,

-This is a program, hundreds of millions of dollars to retrain American workers who are adversely affected by free trade.
+This is a program, hundreds of millions of dollars, to retrain American workers who are adversely affected by free trade.

-Now, the proponents of this Trans Pacific Partnership, the European agreement, the other one, which it we'll get to in a moment, uh called the uh trade and services agreement, these three trade agreements, the proponents are saying, hey, this thing is gonna generate jobs all over the place, uh better prosperity for all countries involved, free trade is always good.
+Now, the proponents of this Trans-Pacific Partnership, the European Agreement, the other one, which we'll get to in a moment, called the Trade in Services Agreement, these three trade agreements, the proponents are saying, hey, this thing is going to generate jobs all over the place, better prosperity for all countries involved.

 Why then do we need a trade adjustment assistance program if American workers are not harmed?